ankitmathur3193/song-cli/README.md

 - [ ] Implement Unit Testing
 - [ ] Option for downloading all songs of a movie
 - [ ] Option for downloading all top songs of a artist

+## Disclaimer ##

+Downloading copyrighted material may be illegal in your country.
+Use at your own risk.

 ## Want to Contribute ##
 - Clone the repository